zeek/zeekctl/doc/main.rst

 3. NOTICES with a notice action ``EMAIL``.

 4. If `trace-summary <http://www.bro.org/sphinx/components/trace-summary/README.html>`_
    is installed, a traffic summary is sent each rotation interval.
+This can be disabled by setting ``MailConnectionSummary=0``.

 Performance Analysis
 ~~~~~~~~~~~~~~~~~~~~